OzgeOzkaya/OzgeOzkaya/readMe.md

 # **Hi there** 👋

-This is Ozge!
+This is Ozge Ozkaya!
 Young and solution oriented data scientist with wide variety of NLP & ML project experience.
 Good at  planning projects and engaging developer teams.
 Passionate about high quality visual products.
 Believes in life long learning in every aspect of live.

 ## **About Me**